easymock/objenesis/Benchmarks.md

-Here are multiple benchmark that are meant to verify Objenesis performances.
+Here are multiple benchmarks that are meant to verify Objenesis performance.

-The source code is available [here](https://github.com/easymock/objenesis/tree/master/benchmark) is you want to challenge it.
+The source code is available [here](https://github.com/easymock/objenesis/tree/master/benchmark) if you want to challenge it.

 # Sun implementations (CreateObject)

 This benchmark compares two implementations working on HotSpot.
 They are instantiating the class Object.
 We have also added an instantiation with the default constructor.

-The munged constructor version is using a special constructor HotSpot is using to perform serialization.
+The munged constructor version is a special constructor HotSpot is using to perform serialization.

 The unsafe version is using `Unsafe.allocateInstance`.
 A bit easier to implement in Objenesis but much slower than the munged version.
 So we kept the later one as the default for HotSpot.